In the Heat of the Night (film): Home media

 In the Heat of the Night was first released on DVD in 2001.
 The only extras in that release were the theatrical trailer, and audio commentary with Norman Jewison, Haskell Wexler, Rod Steiger and Lee Grant.

 Another DVD was released in 2008 to coincide the film's 40th Anniversary.

 In 2010, the film was digitized in High Definition (1080i) and broadcast on MGM HD.

-MGM released the film on Blu-ray on January 14, 2014 through 20th Century Fox.
+MGM released the film on Blu-ray on January 14, 2014, through 20th Century Fox.
 The release ports over all the extras from the 2001 and 40th Anniversary DVDs.

 Another DVD and Blu-ray were released by The Criterion Collection on January 29, 2019.
 The release contained new and previously released extras.

 Kino Lorber released In the Heat of the Night as a two-disc 4K Ultra HD/Blu-ray set on April 19, 2022.
 The main disc includes the UHD SDR version of the film plus two audio commentaries including the 2001 commentary and a brand new commentary featuring historians Steve Mitchell and Nathaniel Thompson, and Robert Mirisch.
 The special features Blu-ray contained the sequels They Call Me Mister Tibbs! and The Organization in addition to the 40th Anniversary extras, and theatrical trailers for all three films.

 Sequels and adaptations

 The film was followed by two sequels with Poitier, They Call Me Mister Tibbs!
 (1970) and The Organization (1971).
+Neither of the films were based on Ball's sequel novels.
 Both films still did fairly well at the box office though to less critical acclaim.

-It was also the basis of a 1988 television series adaptation of the same name.
+The film and the novel were the basis of a television series of the same name, which aired from 1988 until 1995.
+The series serves as a sequel to the film's events, with Virgil Tibbs returning to Sparta and joining the local police force full time as its new Chief of Detectives.
+The series starred Howard Rollins as Tibbs and Carroll O'Connor as Gillespie.
+It received a generally positive critical response, with Rollins winning an NAACP Image Award and O'Connor winning a Primetime Emmy Award.